 Iodine Supplements and Iodine Salts

-This is one of the reasons, however, that I recommend that you use benefit-rich sea salt instead and get your iodine through it, certain foods and supplementation rather than iodizing table salt.
-Sea salt (Himalayan or celtic salt) contains more than 60 trace minerals and doesn’t pose a risk for overconsuming iodine like table salt can.
-It’s more beneficial and natural, plus it tastes better.
+This is one of the reasons, however, that I recommend that you use benefit-rich sea salt instead and get your iodine through it, along with certain foods and supplementation rather than iodizing table salt.
+Sea salt (Himalayan or Celtic salt) contains more than 60 trace minerals and doesn’t pose a risk for overconsuming iodine like table salt can.

 Our adequacy assessment of the Tunisian USI program showed that, regarding the UIC impact indicator, the program achieved its objectives: ID national rates are now well below the target criteria of WHO certification (though with important geographic disparities).
 On the other hand, our study underlined that the coverage of households by adequately iodized salt, falls short of the target of certification.
 This inadequacy, due to a large variability of salt iodine content, also has adverse consequences, in that a non-negligible proportion of the population features an excess of iodine.